udaykiran009/oneCCL/doc/rst/source/installation.rst

 Installation using tar.gz
 *************************

-To install Intel® CCL using the tar.gz file in a user mode, execute the following commands:
+To install oneAPI CCL using the tar.gz file in a user mode, execute the following commands:

 .. code-block::

-   $ tar zxf l_iccl-devel-64-<version>.<update>.<package#>.tgz
+   $ tar zxf l_ccl-devel-64-<version>.<update>.<package#>.tgz

-   $ cd l_iccl_<version>.<update>.<package#>
+   $ cd l_ccl_<version>.<update>.<package#>

    $ ./install.sh

 There is no uninstall script.
-To uninstall Intel® CCL, delete the whole installation directory.
+To uninstall oneAPI CCL, delete the whole installation directory.

 Installation using RPM
 **********************

-Intel® CCL is available through the RPM Package Manager.
+oneAPI CCL is available through the RPM Package Manager.
 To install the library in a root mode using RPM, follow these steps:

 #.
 Log in as root.